Dong Yi (TV series)

-Dong Yi (Korean: 동이) is a 2010 South Korean historical television series starring Han Hyo-joo in the title role, along with Ji Jin-hee, Lee So-yeon and Bae Soo-bin.
-The series centers on the love story between King Sukjong and Choe Suk-bin.
-It aired from 22 March to 12 October 2010 on MBC TV's Mondays and Tuesdays at 21:55 time slot for 60 episodes.
+Dong Yi (Korean: 동이) is a 2010 South Korean historical television series directed by Lee Byung-hoon.
+It first aired on MBC from 22 March to 12 October 2010 on Mondays and Tuesdays at 21:55 time slot for 60 episodes.

+Starring Han Hyo-joo in the title role, Dong Yi tells the story of a simple water maid that rises high in the royal court as a consort and ultimately, mother of the 21st King of the Joseon Dynasty.
+The series follows her journey to becoming the royal noble consort Choe Suk-bin, as she overcomes injustice and adversity while remaining true to her principles of loyalty and justice.
+Featuring elaborate Korean traditional culture, themes of ambition, love and sacrifice, it is also known for depicting the romance between King Sukjong and Suk-bin, highlighting their growing affection and the challenges they face as they navigate the complex political battles of the Joseon court.

-Dong Yi was a hit across Asia and recorded the highest ratings for Korean dramas on Japanese network NHK.
-It also recorded solid viewership ratings in the mid-20% to 30% range in South Korea, and Han won acting awards for her performance including Daesang (Grand Prize) at the MBC Drama Awards.
+Dong Yi was a huge hit across Asia and recorded the highest ratings for Korean dramas on Japanese network NHK.
+It also recorded impressive viewership ratings in the mid-20% to 30% range in South Korea.
+Han Hyo-joo won multiple acting awards for her performance including Daesang (Grand Prize) at the MBC Drama Awards and Best Actress at the prestigious Baeksang Arts Awards.